Special People, Inc.

 Because the group strongly encourages family involvement in a child’s school and PTO, the monthly meetings are scheduled around school events whenever possible, usually avoiding the 3rd week of a month, so parents and caregivers can attend their child's school PTO meeting.
-PoSP provides both a daytime and an evening meeting at the Aberdeen Municipal Building in the Conference Room in an effort to maximize attendance and help families be informed about our programs.
+PoSP provides both a daytime and an evening meeting at the Aberdeen Municipal Building in the Conference Room and in various local coffee houses in an effort to maximize attendance and help families be informed about our programs.

 Each business/evening meeting starts with the adoption of the previous meeting’s minutes, treasurer's report, updates from committee chairs regarding on going projects, new business, a round table discussion on a selected topic and then support.
 Support meetings are designed to be a forum for sharing issues and concerns.
 No minutes are taken during support sessions and all participants must agree that the discussions are completely confidential.Workshop meetings have speakers from various organizations and professions.

 The daytime meeting is a review of the evening business meeting and focuses mainly on support; no voting will be conducted at the daytime meeting.